drogers98/rises/README.md

 ##The Rythm Begins.

 Left, right, left, right.
 One foot in front of the other is how it goes.
 It's the dance.
 The slog.
 I've danced this dance before, many times.
 In many ways, I learned this dance in Oklahoma, under the cruel tutelage of the dancing masters Drill Sergeants Foley, and Gonzales.
 The Fort Sill Shuffle, it was named, as I recall now.
 With that foundation, I was invited to attend Suarez all over the world, and did for a short time.
 Korea, Virginia, Montana, Texas, and Iraq.
 It was in Iraq that the music finally dimmed for me, and I thought little of dancing for a time afterward.
 I thought of my partners in movement often, and it is of them I am thinking of now.
+Men like Fred, Murph, Harp, Bailley, and the others.
 We were brilliant together, we moved like clockwork, we were swift, we were silent, we were deadly.
 We were men to be feared.
 We danced silently in the dark, and reigned down destruction.
 It was a dance of danger, a dance of discomfort.
 We talked of what would happen when the music stopped.
 I was not ready.

 I reached the first ridge, and looked to my right to see a sliver of golden orange sun reaching what seemed to be no more than inches above, and silhouetting the Hobacks.
+I force a sip of water.
 My mind wanders.

 ##The Rythm Continues.